dnblank123/ShaderFixes-DN/README.md

 # Working
-AMD CPU fix works on all settings, but other fixes only works on low settings.
+AMD CPU fix works on all settings
 </br>

 # TODO